Skip to Content

 85db – 105dB

-2. Are Lawnmowers really loud?
+2. Are Lawnmowers loud?

-A gas-powered engine can produce noise from 85 decibels and up, and an electric model from 75dB and up.
-This is much louder than a normal conversation between two people, around 50-65 dB.
-On the other hand, a difference between 65dB and 75dB is only 10dB.
+A gas-powered engine can produce noise from 85 decibels, and an electric model from 75dB and up.
+This is much louder than a conversation between two people, around 50-65 dB.
+On the other hand, the difference between 65dB and 75dB is only 10 dB.
 But the dB scale is deciding.

-A difference of 10 dB does not look like a lot, but it means that the relatively silent electric lawnmower is double the sound level of two people speaking loudly.
+A difference of 10 dB does not look like a lot, but it means that the relatively silent electric Lawnmower is double the sound level of two people speaking loudly.
 This is due to the logarithmic scale of dB.
 The sound intensity doubles after every 10 decibels.
-This means that a simple and relatively quiet gas Lawnmower (85dB) is twice as loud as a simple and relatively quiet electric lawnmower (75dB).
-Always keep in mind that a sound level above 85dB and up can result in hearing loss when you are exposed to it for a more extended period.
-This is why it is essential to use adequate hearing protection.

 3. Comparison between electric and gas-powered lawnmowers:

 There are two types of engines used in a lawnmower.
-One is a gas-powered engine that works on fuel, and the other one is an electric engine that works on electricity.
-These technologies differ a lot, but both are good solutions for a lawnmower.
-Electric lawnmowers are getting more and more popular as they can be cheaper to use due to no need for gas and less maintenance.
-They are also more environmentally friendly.
+One is a gas-powered engine that works on fuel, and the other is an electric engine that works on electricity.
+These technologies differ a lot, but both are reasonable solutions for a lawnmower.

-There is also a big difference in the amount of sound they produce.
 Electric lawnmowers are generally much quieter gas-powered cousins.
 Comparing the sound levels, an electric lawnmower always wins.
-It typically produces from 75dB and up, where gas-powered lawnmower products double the amount of sound with 85dB and up.
+It typically produces from 75dB and up, whereas gas-powered lawnmower products double the amount of sound with 85dB and up.

-The sound that a gas-powered lawnmower produces also depends on the condition of the machine.
-How good is it maintained?
-A less maintained gas mower will be louder, wherein in the case of an electric model, the influence is way less.
-Also, the age of the mower matters.
 The older it is, the more wear and tear the engine has seen, which results in a slightly louder lawnmower.
-For example, a gas-powered lawnmower can produce 85dB when it is a new model and in ideal condition, but after some years and less than the needed maintenance, it can produce 90dB.
-5dB does not sound like a lot, but it is a lot louder due to the logarithmic scale (10dB difference is twice as loud).
+For example, a gas-powered lawnmower can produce 85dB when it is a new model and in ideal condition, but after some years and less than the needed maintenance.

-4. What is a safe noise level.
+4. What is a safe noise level?

-According to International Standards, a human ear should not be exposed to sound levels greater than 80 decibels.
-Up to 80 decibels lies the green zone.
-From 80-90 decibels, risks arise but only for long term usage.
-So any level greater than 90 decibels can seriously cause damage (both permanent and critical) to human ears.
-So, a lawnmower should only be used with the proper precautions like adequate hearing protection so that hearing loss can be avoided.
+So, any level greater than 90 decibels can seriously cause damage (both permanent and critical) to human ears.
+So, a lawnmower should only be used with the proper precautions, like adequate hearing protection, to avoid hearing loss.

 How can the noise of a lawnmower be reduced?